-Besides upper crustal brittle deformations of the LM during its rifting our observations point toward important crustal reworking at depth accompanied by volcanic extrusions.
-From the thinned continental crust structure to the west of LM and the lower continental crust velocity signature of the anomalous corridor (Figure 12, but see also MZ1 model in (Moulin et al., 2020; Schnürle et al., 2018) we infer that oceanward flow of the MCP and NNV lower crust may have 'fed' the corridor.
-The corridor's crystalline basement is 10-12 km thick on MZ3 (Figure 15c) in the northernmost LM, varies from 8 to 14 km thick offshore the MCP (MZ4 and MZ5 on figure 15c) and thickens to 15-20 km thick east of the NNV (MZ1 on figure 15c).
-Such

-515 variation in thickness may be evidence of the 'boudinage' of the lower crust originating from its ductile shearing and flow (Clerc et al., 2018; Gernigon et al., 2014; Loureiro et al., 2018).
-Strong volcanism has accompanied this process as suggested by the 'mixed' composition of the corridor and time constraints given by the deposition on top of these volcanics of the Maputo Sands which preceded the first deep marine sedimentation (Figure 13).
+Besides upper-crustal brittle deformations of the LM during its rifting, our observations point toward important crustal reworking at depth accompanied by volcanic extrusions.
+From the thinned continental crust structure to the west of LM and the lower continental crust velocity signature of the anomalous corridor (Fig. 13 and the MZ1 model in Moulin et al., 2020; Schnürle et al., 2018), we infer that oceanward flow of the MCP and NNV lower crust may have "fed" the corridor.
+The corridor's crystalline basement is 10-12 km thick in MZ3 (Fig. 16c) in the northernmost LM, varies from 8 to 14 km thick offshore from the MCP (MZ4 and MZ5 in Fig. 16c) and thickens to 15-20 km east of the NNV (MZ1 in Fig. 16c).
+Such variation in thickness may be evidence of the "boudinage" of the lower crust originating from its ductile shearing and flow (Clerc et al., 2018; Gernigon et al., 2014; Loureiro et al., 2018).
+Strong volcanism has accompanied this process, as suggested by the "mixed" composition of the corridor and time constraints given by the deposition on top of these volcanics of the Maputo Sands that preceded the first deep marine sedimentation (Fig. 14).

-Lower continental crust flow/shearing, eventually leading to exhumation (Aslanian et al., 2009), has been inferred in many places including offshore eastern Canada and Arctic margins (Gernigon et al., 2014; Reid and Jackson, 1997), along SouthAtlantic Brazilian (Evain et al., 2015; Loureiro et al., 2018) and western African margins (Clerc et al., 2018; Moulin et al., 2005), offshore Mozambique (Senkans et al., 2019); and in the Mediterranean Sea Gulf of Lion and Sardinian margins (Afilhado et al., 2015; Moulin et al., 2015; Jolivet et al., 2015).
-It appears as a common process of rifted continental margin independently of their tectonic context.
-In fact it has been shown numerically that lower crust may flow across both divergent
+Lower continental crust flow and shearing, eventually leading to exhumation (Aslanian et al., 2009), has been inferred in many places including at the offshore eastern Canada and Arctic margins (Gernigon et al., 2014; Reid and Jackson, 1997), along the South Atlantic Brazilian (Evain et al., 2015; Loureiro et al., 2018) and western African margins (Clerc et al., 2018; Moulin et al., 2005), offshore of Mozambique (Senkans et al., 2019), and in the Mediterranean's Gulf of Lions and Sardinian conjugate margins (Afilhado et al., 2015; Moulin et al., 2015; Jolivet et al., 2015).
+It appears as a common process of rifted continental margin independently of its tectonic context.
+In fact it has been shown numerically that lower crust may flow across both divergent margin segments (Huismans and Beaumont, 2011) and strike-slip segments (Le Pourhiet et al., 2017;

-525 margin segments (Huismans and Beaumont, 2011) and strike-slip segments (Le Pourhiet et al., 2017; Reid, 1989).
-Usually it is noticed that weak lower crust may favor such exhumation process.
-It was undoubtedly the case for the southern-Mozambique lithosphere which on the verge of its dislocation was affected by a large thermal anomaly (Karoo?) responsible for its anomalous magmatic content.
+Reid, 1989).
+Usually it can be seen that the weak lower crust may favor such an exhumation process.
+This was undoubtedly the case for the southern Mozambique lithosphere, which on the verge of its dislocation was affected by a large thermal anomaly (possibly Karoo) responsible for its anomalous magmatic content.
 The same anomaly might have favored coeval partial melting and extrusion of volcanic material to form the volcanic basement of the corridor.

-530 6.3 Rift to drift evolution and vertical movements
+6.3 Rift to drift evolution and vertical movements